-The Orange Board of Education provides bus transportation to all Scholars' Academy students receiving gifted and talented program services.
-Under certain situations, parents may sign in their child with the Scholars' Academy secretary so they can attend Scholars'.
+The process and procedure for monitoring student attendance at ScholUnder certain situations, parents may sign in their child with the Scholars' Academy secretary so they can attend Scholars'.
 If the student does not get on the bus in the morning from their home school, alternative transportation will not be available.
 Promptness at the home school is essential.